quark-engine/quark-script/README.md

 > Since LangChain currently does not support passing Python instances between tools, we are temporarily using global variables to pass parameters between tools in `quarkScriptAgent.py`.

-## Use case of Quark Script CWE-798
+## Quick Start: Detecting CWE-798 in ovaa.apk with Quark Script Agent

 ### Installation